• Start Here!

 rosetta stone Chinese CourseRosetta Stone is one of the biggest companies that offer multimedia courses for learning languages.

 Their approach is quite different as it’s based on the concept of “immersion.”
-At Rosetta Stone they believe that the most natural way to study a foreign language is to learn it without any external help (such as an English translation).
+At Rosetta Stone, they believe that the most natural way to study a foreign language is to learn it without any external help (such as an English translation).

 The basic idea is that you should learn the language the same way kids do, that is through the context and a trial and error process.

-Rosetta Stone’s first level course costs 161.10 USD while the whole course (five levels) costs 374 USD.
-So the main downside of this course is the price.
-Click here to learn more about it.
+$Rosetta Stone’s first level course costs 161.10 USD while the whole course (five levels) costs 374 USD.

 Pimsleur